jedcn/reveal-ck/README.md

 beauty, and functionality that comes from reveal.js while focusing entirely on the actual content and ideas you are trying to get across.

-### What You Provide to reveal-ck
+### What You Provide

-To make a set of slides, you provide:
+You provide:

 * A file containing your slide content (`slides.haml`)

-* (optional) If you have any images that are not already on the web, you could save these into a directory named `images` and be able to reference them relatively in with `img` tags in your slide markup.
+* (optional) If you have any images that are not already on the web, you can save these into a directory named `images` and the contents will be bundled up into your generated slides.
+This will allow you to relatively reference the images.

-### What You Get from reveal-ck
+### What You Get

 Once you have a `slides.haml`, you'd run a single command: `reveal-ck generate` and your slides will be built (or rebuilt) in a directory